 Requirement Method of inspection Reason for failure The battery main earth connection to Visual inspection.
-Earth point not: the chassis is: • booted • booted • free of corrosion free of corrosion dedicated to the main battery cable dedicated to the main battery - and the frame the battery - and the battery - and the battery - and the battery - and the clearly labelled negative cable (from the battery master switch), and If not the manufacturer's original earth clearly labelled point, not made in accordance with Annex C. If not the manufacturer's original connection, the earth point is made in accordance with Annex C.
+Earth point not: the chassis is: • booted booted • free of corrosion free of corrosion • dedicated to the main battery cable dedicated to the main battery negative cable (from the battery clearly labelled master switch), and If not the manufacturer's original earth clearly labelled point, not made in accordance with Annex C. If not the manufacturer's original connection, the earth point is made in accordance with Annex C.